A power of attorney (POA) for property is a form that lets you give someone else the ability to:

-You can change your agent or change their rights by changing the power of attorney at any time.
-The only time you can't change the power of attorney is if you can no longer make decisions for yourself.
+You can change your agent or change their rights by changing a power of attorney at any time.
+The only time you can't change a power of attorney is if you can no longer make decisions for yourself.

 Note: A power of attorney for property is not a substitute for a will.
 A will tells the court what you want to do with your property after you die.
 A power of attorney for property only gives your agent the right to handle your finances during your life.
 The agent's power ends when you die.

 If you are giving someone power of attorney for property, you may also want to look into Giving someone power of attorney for healthcare.
-Someone with power of attorney for healthcare has the ability to make healthcare decisions for you when you cannot make them for yourself.
+Someone with power of attorney for healthcare can make healthcare decisions for you when you cannot make them for yourself.